keikonakata/keikonakata.github.io/distributed.md

 Chord

 consistent hashing based on a logical circular space

-  # keys / # buckets need to be remapped when a node arrives/leaves
+#-keys/#-buckets need to be remapped when a node arrives/leaves

 To create N replicas, store each key-value at N-1 successor nodes